hazelcast/fraud-detection-onnx/README.md

 ![Topic Screenshot](./images/kafka-topic.png)

-# Deploy a Hazelcast-Onnx Container AWS ECS
+# Deploy a Hazelcast-Onnx Container to AWS ECS

 We've created a docker image preloaded with:
 * Hazelcast 5.2.1 running on Ubuntu 22.04